 The Sandford Award for Heritage Education

-The Museum gained the Sandford Award in 2016.
 The award is an independently judged, quality assured assessment of education programmes at heritage sites, museums, archives and collections across the British Isles.

 Making a Mark